Matteo Croce personal homepage

 $ mdecrypt -b -a des -f key <config.bin

-I looked again at the binary and I searching for the _des string I found md5_des which suggested me to use the md5 hash function:
+I looked again at the binary and, searching for the _des string, I found md5_des which led me to use the md5 hash function:

 $ mdecrypt -b -a des -f key -o mcrypt-md5 <config.bin